JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 The shader is now very efficient - the workgroup as a whole, once it reserves space for its clusters, is just repeatedly performing contiguous reads from and writes to global memory.

-Overall, in a test scene with 1041 instances of 32217 meshlets per instance, we went from 0.55ms to 0.40, a small 0.15ms savings.
+Overall, in a test scene with 1041 instances with 32217 meshlets per instance, we went from 0.55ms to 0.40, a small 0.15ms savings.
 NSight now shows that we're at 95% VRAM throughput, and that we're basically entirely bound on global memory operations.
 The speed of this pass is now basically dependent on our GPU's bandwidth - there's not much I could do better, short of reading and writing less data.

 TODO: Talk about cluster limit bugs discovered during this

+### Hitting a Speed Bump

+In the process of testing this PR, I ran into a rather confusing bug.
+The new fill cluster buffers pass worked on some smaller test scenes, but spawning 1042 instances with 32217 meshlets per instance (cliff mesh) lead to the below glitch.
+It was really puzzling - only some instances would be affected (concentrated in the same region of space), and the clusters themselves appeared to be glitching and changing each frame.

+Debugging was complicated by the fact that the rewritten fill cluster buffers code is no longer deterministic.
+Clusters get written in different orders depending on how the scheduler schedules workgroups, and the order of the atomic writes.
+That meant that every time I clicked on a pass in RenderDoc to check it's output, the output would completely change as RenderDoc re-simulated code (RenderDoc does not _actually_ show results from the GPU, it's all simulated on the CPU) up until that point, ending up with a new output order.

+Since using a debugger wasn't stable enough to be useful, I tried to think the logic through.
+My first thought was that my rewritten code was subtly broken, but testing on mainline showed something alarming - the issue persisted.
+Testing several old PRs showed that it went back for several PRs.
+It couldn't have been due to any recent code changes.

+It took me a week or so of trial and error, and debugging on mainline (which did have a stable output order) but I eventually made the following observations:
+* 1041 cliffs: rendered correctly
+* 1042 cliffs: did _not_ render correctly, with 1 glitched instance
+* 1041 + N cliffs: the last N being spawned glitched out
+* 1042+ instances of a different mesh with much less meshlets than the cliff: _did_ render correctly
+* 1042+ cliffs on the PR before I increased meshlet size to 255v/128t: rendered correctly

+The issue turned out to be overflow of cluster ID.
+The output of the culling pass, and the data we store in the visbuffer is cluster ID + triangle ID packed together in a single u32.
+After increasing the meshlet size, it was 25 bits for the cluster ID, and 7 bits for the triangle ID (2^7 = 128 triangles).

+Doing the math, 1042 instances * 32217 meshlets = 33570114 clusters.
+2^25 - 33570114 = -15682.
+We had overflowed the cluster limit by 15682 clusters.
+This meant that the cluster IDs we were passing around were garbage values, leading to glitchy rendering on any instances we spawned after the first 1041.

+Obviously this is a problem - the whole point of virtual geometry is to make rendering independent of scene complexity, yet now we have a rather low limit of 2^25 clusters in the scene.

+The solution is to never store data per cluster in the scene, and only store data per _visible_ cluster in the scene, i.e. clusters post LOD selection and culling.
+Not necessarily visible on screen, but visible in the sense that we're going to rasterize them.
+Doing so would require a large amount of architectural changes, however, and is not going to be a simple and easy fix.
+For now, I've documented the limitation, and merged this PR confident that it's not a regression.

 ## Software Rasterization Bugfixes
 PR [#16049](https://github.com/bevyengine/bevy/pull/16049) fixes some glitches in the software rasterizer.